rwieruch/blog_robinwieruch_content/reason-react-tutorial.md

 };
 {{< /highlight >}}

 Let's integrate it into our app so we can see it in action.
-If you cloned the repo head on over to *src/App.re*.
+If you cloned the repo go check out the *src/App.re* file.
 You'll notice it's pretty bare right now.

 {{< highlight javascript >}}
 let component = ReasonReact.statelessComponent("App");